 Santa Fe Station features hacienda-style architecture -- along with an earthy color palette, chandeliers and wrought-iron accents.
 There are 200 affordably priced rooms that display Spanish villa-like décor.
 For instance, the beds in many of the rooms have wrought-iron headboards with fanciful designs.
 Brightly colored artwork is hung on the walls.
 Equipped with all the basics, amenities include pillow-top mattresses, a cable TV, Pay-Per-View movies and an iron and ironing board.
 Wireless internet access is available as well.

 The resort boasts several delicious restaurants.
 Serving top-notch cuts of meat, The Charcoal Room is one of the city's finest steakhouses.
 Cabo Mexican Restaurant offers authentic Mexican cuisine, while the 24-hour Grand Café prepares breakfast, lunch, dinner and all snacks imaginable in between.
 There's a fabulous buffet with numerous live-action cooking food stations.
-You can also enjoy a great burger at one of two Johnny Rockets locations (in the sports book and bowling center).
+You can also enjoy a great burger at one of two Johnny Rockets locations (in the sports book and bowling center) or chargrilled wieners, fresh cut fries and milkshakes at The Wiener's Circle.
 And guests who desire a meal on the go can choose from six fine outlets in the food court: Wing Stop, Villa Pizza, Panda Express, Capriotti's, Fatburger and Starbucks.